CADBIMDeveloper/LMV-QL/README.md

   - without filter expression
   - with aggregation functions (sum, min, max, avg, count)
   - with an ability to group by single or multiple fields
+  - `*` - no filter and returns all property values
+  - with filter, returning all property values

 #### Simple properties selection